THE CORTEX COLLECTIVE PHILOSOPHY

 All humans engage in activities that help them regulate stress, emotions and nervous system arousal, although many people rarely think about these processes consciously.
 Some regulate through movement, hobbies, exercise, spending time with loved ones, watching television or interacting with animals.

-It allows people to express needs without immediately preparing for criticism.
-It allows people to communicate honestly without anticipating judgement.
-It creates space to make choices that align with personal values rather than external expectations.
+Safety allows people to express needs without immediately preparing for criticism.
+It creates space for honest communication without anticipating judgement, and for choices that align more closely with personal values than external expectations.

 In my experience, safety is not what happens after authenticity.